Associate Professor of Anthropology

 Sociology & Anthropology-Anthropology

 B.A., Anthropology, International Affairs Concentration, The Colorado College, 1998

-Schuetze, Christy; [book manuscript, under review] Spirit Wives and Church Mothers: Marriage, Social Healing, and Survival in Mozambique.
+Schuetze, Christy; August 2023, Spirit Wives and Church Mothers: Marriage, Social Healing, and Survival in Mozambique.

 Schuetze, Christy; [in preparation for submission to American Ethnologist]; “Pastors as Patrons: Patterns of Pentecostal Church Leadership in Mozambique.”